-We are lucky enough to have a qualified Emotional Literacy Support Assistant at Swanage Primary - Ms Jane Colquhoun.
-She has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
-Additionally, she is a trained yoga and 'Drawing and Talking' practitioner.
 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are fun, we use a range of activities such as: games, role-play with puppets or therapeutic activities such as mindfulness or arts and craft.
 ELSA sessions take place in our very own 'ELSA room' which provides a calm, safe space for the child to feel supported and nurtured.

 In ELSA we aim to provide support for a wide range of emotional needs:

 ELSA activities for you and your child - please see the links and documents below.

 Click on the star to see the activities

 Children are usually referred for ELSA support by their class teacher, Senior Leaders or on occasion the SENCo.
 Every half term I meet with our Line Manager Miss Etherington, to discuss the referral forms and to identify and prioritise which children require a weekly programme for the next 6-8 weeks.
 With the programme aims in mind we then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.